-- Profit tax amounting to 50% of the gross profit for the relevant fiscal year, payable according to the relevant petroleum agreement. - Royalty tax on oil and gas amounting to 10% of the sales, payable not later than the 15th day of the following month.
+- Profit tax amounting to 50% of the net profit for the relevant fiscal year, payable according to the relevant petroleum agreement. - Royalty tax on oil and gas amounting to 10% of the sales, payable not later than the 15th day of the following month. - Bonuses paid for entering in a concession agreement, as stipulated in the respective agreement. - Share of the production of oil and gas, as stipulated in the respective agreement.